RinneSz/CLGA/README.md

 ```
 It will save one poisoned adjacency matrix in ./poisoned_adj.

-3.To train the graph contrastive model with the poisoned graph
+3.To train the graph contrastive model for node classification with the poisoned graph
 ```
 python train_GCA.py --dataset Cora --perturb --attack_method CLGA --attack_rate 0.10 --device cuda:0
 ```
 It will load and train on the corresponding poisoned adjacency matrix specified by dataset, attack_method and attack_rate.

+For link prediction, run train_LP.py.